HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/user_privacy_pii.md

 User data in People Service can be categorized into two main types:

-- Aggregated data: Information that is provisioned from external sources.
+- **Aggregated data**: Information that is provisioned from external sources.
 Refer to the [User provisioning](./user_provisioning/user_federation.md) section for more information.
-- User-generated data: Information that users provide directly to People Service, such as profile details or tags.
+- **User-generated data**: Information that users provide directly to People Service, such as profile details or tags.

 In the context of data privacy, it is essential to distinguish between these two types of data and ensure that they are handled appropriately.